balakreshnan/Samples2021/DataScience/mldevops.md

 - if the performance is acceptable move forward, other wise go back to model development
 - Once acceptable performance is good create score script for realtime or batch inference
 - Create Evaluate or model compare script from previous run
+- Scoring script to check for model performance to trigger new model build
 - Save all the scripts in Github or some code repository
 - Create documentation on use case, model and it's usage